 With its origins probably back to ancient time, the kukri knife was used for household and general purpose back then and even now in some regions of Nepal.

 In 1627, the Gurkha king, Drabya shah used to keep kukri as his personal weapon.
 That knife is now placed in Arsenal museum, Kathmandu along with other weapons collection from history.
 Some historians believe that the kukri design of knife is about 2000 years old, making it one of the oldest knife designs.

-Kukris have been a part of nepali life since centuries.
-The oldest remains of nepali culture and civilization are found along ancient nepali kukri.
-Researchers and various archeology survey units found many interesting connections of gurkha knife with ancient nepali lifestyle.
+Kukris have been a part of Nepali life since centuries.
+The oldest remains of Nepali culture and civilization are found along ancient Nepali kukri.
+Researchers and various archaeology survey units found many interesting connections of gurkha knife with ancient Nepali lifestyle.
 In ancient times, Nepali workers use to carry such knives along with them.
-Many sculptures and stone paintings (painted on walls of caves in nepal) shows workers with gurkha knives.
+Many sculptures and stone paintings (painted on walls of caves in Nepal) shows workers with gurkha knives.
 Such paintings go back to 2000 years old and beyond.